 Designed for elementary and secondary music teachers who already hold a K–12 state music-teaching license or the international equivalent.
 Specifically, this program is designed to inspire and develop the next generation of leaders in the field of music education by developing and applying scholarly research skills in the field of music education, the in-depth study of advanced pedagogical expertise, and the impact of contemporary learning theory on K–12 music education. music.colostate.edu/master-music-education

 Master of Music, Music Education — Composition Specialization

-Master of Music, Performance Option (orchestral instrument, saxophone, voice, piano, and organ) —
+Master of Music, Performance Option (orchestral instrument, saxophone, voice, guitar, piano, and organ) —

 A comprehensive approach to the study and performance of literature in all styles and idioms of music.
 The curriculum is designed to develop musicianship, technical proficiency, and cultural awareness in both performance and pedagogy.
 Regardless of degree concentration, the graduate student will maintain regular study on their applied instrument or voice and additional directed areas based on individual goals and needs.
 Graduate students may choose to specialize in one or more areas as they work toward degree recital requirements.

 The intent of this option is to prepare students with outstanding performance potential to be competitive in performance and teaching careers and to be advocates for the arts in their communities.
 They may help meet the needs for skilled performers of solo and small and large ensemble music, and they will be able to teach in a university and help meet the considerable community demand for excellent private studio teachers.